KhaledHegazy222/Lua-simple-games/Final Project/README.md

-### Graphics & Animation
+#### Graphics & Animation

-The Animation is simply by flipping diffirent positions of the character in each frame according to  the current state of moving:
+The Animation is simply performed by flipping diffirent positions of the character in each frame according to the current state of moving:
   * Jumping
   * Walking
   * Stop

- The Spirit sheets:
+ ##### The Spirit sheets:
  ![image](https://user-images.githubusercontent.com/52636794/150655667-a7740e62-bc63-40a6-834f-222817c466d6.png)
  ![image](https://user-images.githubusercontent.com/52636794/150657029-aa2d70d3-c81d-4553-9369-5c0854f10609.png)